Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Introduction

-In Section \ref{sec:topology} we shall discuss the relationship between the $\Nk$ and $\Nkt$ and the Betti numbers of a special simplicial complex, the \cech complex, based on $\cP$.
-The homology of the \cech complex is closely related to the neighborhood set, or $r_n$-tube around $\cP$, \beq \cB_n\ \definedas\ \bigcup_{p\in\cP}B_{r_n}(p), \eeq where $B_{r_n}(p)$ is the $d$-ball of radius $\eps$ around $p$.
-What we shall see in Section \ref{sec:topology} is that, if $r_n$ is too small, then the individual balls in \eqref{ballunion} will generally fail to intersect, and the topology will be approximately that of a large number of disjoint, small balls.
-This is known as the {\it dust phase}.
+In Section \ref{sec:topology} we shall discuss the relationship between $\Nk$ and the Betti numbers of a special simplicial complex, the \cech complex, based on $\cP$.
+The homology of the \cech complex is closely related to the neighborhood set, or $r_n$-tube around $\cP$, \beq \cB_n\ \definedas\ \bigcup_{p\in\cP}B_{r_n}(p), \eeq where $B_{r_n}(p)$ is the $d$-ball of radius $r_n$ around $p$.
+What we shall see in Section \ref{sec:topology} is that, if $r_n$ is too small, then the individual balls in \eqref{ballunion} will generally fail to intersect, and the topology will be approximately that of a large number of disjoint points.
+This is occasionally referred to as the ``dust" or ``sparse" regime, although there does not yet seem to be a universally accepted term.
 If $r_n$ decays too slowly, then the balls will connect and the topology of $\cB_n$ will be that of a single ball.
-At the (phase) transition $\cB_n$ will have a percolative-like structure, and so we call this the {\it percolation phase}.
+At the (phase) transition $\cB_n$ will have a percolative-like structure, and so we call this the {\it percolation phase}, which is also known as the ``thermodynamic limit".
 Each of these phases exhibits different limit behavior, with even more subtle differences possible within phases depending on interactions between parameters.

-Translating our results about critical points into statements about the (algebraic) topological structure of $\cB_n$, as $n\to\infty$, will also allow us to compare them to other results currently in the literature (primarily \cite{kahle_topology_2009,kahle_limit_2010}).
+Translating our results about critical points into statements about the (algebraic) topological structure of $\cB_n$, as $n\to\infty$, will also allow us to compare them to other results currently in the literature (primarily \cite{kahle_random_2011,kahle_limit_2010}).
 The one comment that we already make at this stage, however, is that we can provide a much richer set of results for the asymptotic behavior of numbers of critical points than is currently available for the Betti numbers of these \cech complexes.
 Indeed, we can also provide some topological results via critical points that are not yet available with a direct topological approach.
+For example, we are able to compute properties of the Euler characteristic $\chi_n$ of the complex, and can show (see Corollary \ref{cor:cech_ec} for details) that there exist functions $\gamma_k$ such that \beqq \qquad \limninf n^{-1} \mean{\chi_n}=